Lu Colombo: Life and career

-In 2009 she collaborated with the Brescian musical group The The on their album Lupai, consisting of dance covers from the sixties and seventies.
-The album was distributed on newsstands and proceeds financed humanitarian initiatives in Guatemala and Ghana.
-In 2012 she released the album Molto più di un buon motivo (Artup Records), in which she interprets twelve songs by Joaquín Sabina, all translated into Italian by Sergio S. Sacchi of Club Tenco, including 19 giorni e 600 notti and an interpretation of De purisima y oro.
+In 2009, she collaborated with the Brescian musical group The The on their album Lupai, consisting of dance covers from the sixties and seventies.
+The album was distributed on newsstands, and proceeds financed humanitarian initiatives in Guatemala and Ghana.
+In 2012, she released the album Molto più di un buon motivo (Artup Records), in which she interprets twelve songs by Joaquín Sabina, all translated into Italian by Sergio S. Sacchi of Club Tenco, including 19 giorni e 600 notti and an interpretation of De purisima y oro.

-In 2014 Lu travelled to Barcelona, Spain to join the group Tinta Roja for a concert in the program of Cose di Amilcaree, later meeting Joaquín Sabina in Madrid.
-Between 2010 and 2020 she performed in numerous events, concerts and projects, including a tribute to Gabriella Ferri recorded with the winds section of the alternative circus act Circo Paniko.
+In 2014, Lu travelled to Barcelona, Spain, to join the group Tinta Roja for a concert in the program of Cose di Amilcaree, later meeting Joaquín Sabina in Madrid.
+Between 2010 and 2020, she performed in numerous events, concerts and projects, including a tribute to Gabriella Ferri recorded with the winds section of the alternative circus act Circo Paniko.
 She then composed the song Bambu balla with the accordionist Jovica Jovic, winning fifth place at the 2014 edition of Zecchino d'Oro, an international children's song competition.
 Lu also contributed to book/cd compilations Mutifilter and Ventanni di sessantotto for publisher Squilibri Editore, performing these songs in Florence and at the Palazzina Liberty in Milan.
-In 2016 she released the EP Basta with four songs on the subject of violence against women, including a translation and interpretation of I will survive by Gloria Gayner.
-While writing and performing this album she participated in various social and humanitarian initiatives related to the struggle to end violence against women.
+In 2016, she released the EP Basta with four songs on the subject of violence against women, including a translation and interpretation of I will survive by Gloria Gayner.
+While writing and performing this album, she participated in various social and humanitarian initiatives related to the struggle to end violence against women.

-In early 2020, at the start of the Covid-19 lockdown in Milan, Italy, she composed, recorded, published the song Ali ali, dedicated to all health workers saving lives and the public services fighting the virus, performing it from her balcony.
+In early 2020, at the start of the COVID-19 lockdown in Milan, Italy, she composed, recorded, and published the song Ali ali, dedicated to all health workers saving lives and the public services fighting the virus, performing it from her balcony.
 A second version of this song, entitled Ali ali phase 2, was later recorded with Luca Pozzuoli.
-For April 25, 2020, the day of Italy liberation and the end of World War II, she wrote the song Neve al sole in collaboration with Silvio Meazza, dedicating the piece to her father who was a prisoner of war.
+For 25 April 2020, the day of Italy's liberation and the end of World War II, she wrote the song Neve al sole in collaboration with Silvio Meazza, dedicating the piece to her father, who was a prisoner of war.
 Later that year she performed as percussionist on the song Danza featuring Tony Esposito.
 Since late-2020 she Lu has been collaborating with dj’s Max Monti and Claudio Coveri on a dance remix of her 80s’s hit Rimini Ouagadougou.
 It will be released in summer 2021.